You have just Purchased a new Living and Breathing Puppy

 Puppies under 16-18 weeks are very susceptible to any new changes or invasive organisms that want to take advantage of their young and fragile systems.
 Just a visit to the vets office, being introduced to a new home or social interaction can cause them to have loose stool due to a “bloom” of single celled organisms they come into contact with.

 Please be sure that your puppy is dewormed with Moxidectin to be sure hookworms are controlled.
 If your veterinarian does not follow this procedure, that is up to him or her, but please be advised that we have participated in the University of Georgia Parasitology study on hookworm resistance, and it has been proven that Moxidectin is the only dewormer that has been found to be effective.
+Fenbendazole is the next choice, but should be given at a heavy dose for 3 days in a row and that series needs to be repeated 13 days later.

 Let your vet know if you have any concerns and please be kind enough to contact me with any news good or bad.
 I need to be kept aware, mindful of all issues that may arise and always proactive.
 I hope you enjoy your new puppy and please do not hesitate to contact us if you have any questions or concerns.